 - 1. Population dynamics and the demographic transition.
 Fundamental measures of population dynamics (growth rates, crude rates, discrete and continuous time).
 The demographic transition as a model of demographic development.
 Demographic transition, age structure, and demographic dividends. - 2.
 Periods and cohorts, demographic rates, and micro- and macro-approaches to demography.
 The meaning of the three key temporal dimensions in demography: age, period, cohort.
 Lexis diagrams.
 Discovery and explanation, micro-foundations of demographic change.
 Sources of population data. - 3.
 Mortality and the life table.
 The life table and its functions.
 Cohort and period life tables.
 Stages of the epidemiological transition.
 Causes of death.
 Socioeconomic differentials in mortality.
 Current debates on human longevity. - 4.
+Advanced topics in mortality measurement.
+Further applications of the lifetable, such decompositions and extensions to cause of death. - 5.
 Fertility and its measurement.
 Measuring the quantum and tempo of fertility.
 Period and cohort analysis.
 Unmet need for family planning.
 Fertility change in poor countries.
-Low fertility in industrialised societies. - 5.
+Low fertility in industrialised societies. - 6.
 Family dynamics and the Second Demographic Transition.
 Demographic measures for household, family formation and dissolution.
-The dynamics of divorce, cohabitation and non-marital fertility.
+The dynamics of divorce, cohabitation, and non-marital fertility.
 The notion of a Second Demographic Transition and related critiques.
-The Gender Revolution. - 6.
+The Gender Revolution. - 7.
 Migration.
 Measuring migration and its effect on population change.
 Theories of migration.
-Replacement migration and homeostasis. - 7.
-Population policies.
+Replacement migration and homeostasis. - 8.
+Population policies and projections.
 Debates on population policies at the international and national level.
-Two contrasting fears: the "population bomb" and "demographic decline".
+Two contrasting fears: the "population bomb" and

+"demographic decline".
 China's one child policy.
 'Missing girls' in Asia.

-8. Population projections.
 Basic techniques for population projections.
 The cohort-component approach.
 Uncertainty in population projections.
 The debate on global population change.